- Max Martini

 - Supported the City’s landmark Comprehensive Homeless Strategy to launch a ten-year plan to address homelessness issues throughout Los Angeles.

-- Actively supported the passage of Measure HHH to finance up to 10,000 new units of housing for homeless Angelenos.
+- Actively supported the passage of Measure HHH to finance up to thousands of new units of housing for homeless Angelenos and, as of summer 2019, is shepherding at least 98 units through the financing and approval process in his district.

-- Working with Mayor Eric Garcetti and the City’s Housing Authority to identify sites for housing homeless veterans.
+- Working with Mayor Eric Garcetti and other officials to identify sites for housing homeless veterans, including a 100-bed "A Bridge Home" interim housing site on the WLA Veterans Administration campus.

 - Working with the Los Angeles Homeless Services Authority (LAHSA) to target specific problems in the district and identify solutions.